-BK: From here to 38th Street, all covered in suds, yeah.
+BK: From here to 38th Street, Yeah.
 Yeah.
 And she just started crying, she was hugging me.
 She said, “I’m glad you’re alive.”

 ER: What was your first experience getting back into the restaurant and how much work did you have to do?

 BK: Oh forget it!
 It was major cleanup.
 And I remember the World Trade.
 We were given a sort of a showing of it, of when everything happened.
 You still saw, like the smoke coming out and so forth.
 And it was like a movie set.
 Total destruction.
 And I remember we knew a lot of the people from the fire department, the police department.
 So we called a couple people up and they gave us special clearance to come through security.
 Cause first you had a Canal Street checkpoint, and then you had a Seaport checkpoint, and you had different checkpoints controlled by the police and fire department.
 But as soon as you came here it was controlled by the military.

 And I remember, I think it was the second day, I got through all the checkpoints.
 And I remember a guy stopped me, a full blown soldier, and he said to me, “How’d you get so far?” and he goes, “You better speak proper English.”
 I go, “Calm down.
 See this key?
 It opens the store right down the block. “ And I said, “I’m just coming to get my insurance papers and I wanna leave.”
 And he goes to me, “Let me escort you out now, because we’re arresting people.”
 Cause now, all the stores were closed, and people were coming in to loot and so forth.
 And the military came in and took control of the whole area.

 My father came back.
 He flew in, I think the following day.
 As soon as they allowed him back in he got on the first plane out.
 So I think about 5 days we opened up.
 It was such a major cleanup too.